Foreign policy of the first Trump administration: Russia

-During the campaign

 Trump praised Russian President Vladimir Putin repeatedly over a series of years.

+During the 2016 campaign

-During the campaign his praise blossomed into what many observers termed a "bromance".
+During the 2016 campaign, Trump's praise of Vladimir Putin blossomed into what many observers termed a "bromance".
 In particular, Trump praised Putin as a "strong leader" and said that he expected to "get along very well" with Putin.
 Trump often described Putin as "a better leader" than Obama.
 Putin praised Trump as "a very bright and talented man, no doubt about that", and Trump claimed Putin called him a "genius", a mischaracterization based on an incorrect translation.
 When asked about allegations that Putin has killed journalists and political opponents, Trump brushed them off, implying that the United States has done the same thing.

-During the campaign, Trump hinted that he would consider recognizing Crimea as Russian territory and lifting the sanctions on Russia that were imposed after Russia began military invention in an attempt to undermine the new, pro-Western Ukrainian government.
+Trump hinted that he would consider recognizing Crimea as Russian territory and lifting the sanctions on Russia that were imposed after Russia began military invention in an attempt to undermine the new, pro-Western Ukrainian government.
 He suggested that the "people of Crimea ... would rather be with Russia".
 It had been suggested that these policies were influenced by advisors who were sympathetic to Russian influence in Ukraine, including Paul Manafort, Carter Page, Henry Kissinger, and Michael T. Flynn.
 Manafort in particular was strongly connected to Viktor Yanukovych, the pro-Russian president of Ukraine who was deposed in the 2014 Ukrainian revolution.

 Trump also said that Russia could help the United States in fighting the ISIS terror organization.